SnapperTT/stt-stl/PAGES.md

 ## Containers
 * pageQueue<T> - Like a `std::vector` but discontigious and does not allow random access.
 You can `push_back` and use ranged itteration to access.
+* pageBump - A basic bump allocator, designed to be a bucket for objects with the same or similar lifetime

+##

+STT_PASSTHROUGH_TL_PAGE_ALLOCATOR

 ## Requirements:
 C++17